juchong/racecar_ws/README.md

 3. $ git push jetson master

+**3. Setup a remote repo to the NVIDIA board from your computer.
+Make sure to push all your updates.
+This will setup a git repo for the main project as well as your submodules.**
 Then on the Linux board in the same repo:
 1. $ git branch (confirm that you have master branch)
 2. $ git checkout master